Member volunteers

 Uncovering hidden histories

 Volunteers are digitising old documents illustrating the rise of the largest women’s movement in Scotland, photographs of Scotland’s women through the years, and even royal letters, making them accessible to everyone.
-Our volunteers – members, students and historians – are inspired the treasure trove of items and are working to preserve them and the stories they tell.
+The collection inspires our volunteers, members, students, and historians who actively preserve both the items and their stories.

-Remote volunteers are currently engaged in archiving past issues of Home and Country magazine, completing this important preservation work from the comfort of their own homes.
+Remote volunteers are archiving past issues of Home and Country magazine, completing this important preservation work from their homes

 Sharing skills and traditions